betterscientificsoftware/bssw.io/Articles/Blog/Covid19WorkstationCleanliness.md

 ## What surfaces to clean?

-Basically, you want to routinely clean, with a disinfecting solution of some kind (see below), any surface/object in your work area you touch, even if infrequently.
+You should to routinely clean, with a disinfecting solution of some kind (see below), any surface/object in your work area you touch, even if infrequently.
 This includes your computer keyboard, mouse and monitor, as well as the desk area immediately around these.
-But, it is also easy to forget about all the other things in our office areas we touch.
+It is easy to forget about all the other things in our office areas we touch apart from our computer.

 This cleaning guidance also includes your office chair armrests, telephone dial pad, handset and headset, your mobile phone(s), your whiteboard and dry erase markers,